-Sarin is the senior author of the study, to be published in the JCI Insight on the Internet on 9 August.
+Sarin is the senior author of the study, to be published online August 9, JCI Insight.

 The skin - the largest organ of the body and are most vulnerable to DNA damage caused by ultraviolet rays of the sun.
 It is impossible to completely avoid exposure to the sun, however proteins, reducing DNA damage are important for preventing skin cancer, such as basal cell carcinoma.

 In most cases, this system works well.
 But sometimes the repair team mozhetuspevat.
 Basal cell carcinomas are common - more than 3 million cases a year are diagnosed in the United States - and usually respond well to treatment.

 Sarin and Cho wondered whether the skin to help identify overall susceptibility to cancer.
 "The skin is essentially an experiment for goeth mutagenesis", - said Sarin.
 "This is the best body to detect genetic problems that can lead to cancer."

 Sarin and Cho studied 61 people treated with Stanford Health, unusually frequent basal cell carcinoma - an average of 11 per patient over a 10-year period.
 They examined whether these people have mutations in 29 genes that encode proteins restore DNA damage.